Why Play Bridge?

 MiniBridge

 MiniBridge is a simplified version of bridge, very widely used as the introduction to the core concepts of the game with bridge beginners.
-It was first developed as introduction to bridge for schoolchildren, but is now used with students off all ages.
+It was first developed as an introduction to bridge for schoolchildren, but is now used with students off all ages.

-MiniBridge enables you to start playing bridge right away without having to know anyhting about any bidding systems.
+MiniBridge enables you to start playing bridge right away without having to know anything about any bidding systems.
 Apart from bidding, it contains all the components of actual bridge, and everything you learn in MiniBridge is relevant to bridge – playing in partnerships, counting your points, communicating your values to your partner, how to play the cards, both as declarer and in defence, scoring, and so on.
 If you are a bridge teacher, or are interested in becoming one, and you haven’t seen MiniBridge before, we’d strongly encourage you to take a look at it.
 The CBAI has produced a guide to MiniBridge, the EBU has a comprehensive section on the topic on its website (note the supplementary pieces in the tabs on the right-hand side), and the NoFearBridge team has an excellent MiniBridge site.

 Bridge in Schools